Instructor: Hyunseung Kang

 - Identification under unmeasured confounding (instrumental variables): [slides] [html].

-- Estimation of causal parameters (M/Z estimators) and double robustness: [pdf].
+- Estimation of causal parameters (Z estimators): [pdf].

-- Estimation of causal parameters (Influence functions, von Mises expansion, semiparametric efficiency) and cross-fitting (double machine learning) [pdf].
+- Estimation of causal parameters (Influence functions and von Mises expansion) [pdf].

 - Sensitivity analysis (Rosenbaum's model): [html].